vippsas/vipps-woocommerce/README.txt

 = 1.10.0 =
 * Refactor: Rewrote our admin notification system to allow for dismissible alerts.
-* Added: A campaign banner for Login with Vipps.
+* Added: A campaign banner for Login with Vipps MobilePay.
 This will last for 10 days, and it is fully dismissible.

 = 1.9.1 =
 * Fix: Renewal orders will no longer transition to `completed` when the setting for this is turned off.